Lahma712/A--search-algorithm/README.md

 -To start the algorithm, click on "Start"

--Clicking on "Clear" once, erases the path drawn by the algorithm
+-Clicking on "Clear" once erases the path drawn by the algorithm

 -Clicking on "Clear" a second time also erases the obstacles